girpas-ulg/spyfit/README.rst

 There are already Python codes related to SFIT4, e.g., those written by Eric Nussbaumer (the SFIT4 Layer0 and Layer1), Mathias Palm and Bavo Langerock.
-**spyfit** takes ideas from those codes and has features in common.
+**spyfit** takes ideas from those codes and has features in common while it allows more flexibility.
 Additionaly, it aims to provide deep integration with the libraries of the Python scientific ecosystem (including emerging packages like xarray_) and using standard data models such as netCDF_.
-It also tries to follow as much as possible the good practices in that environment (e.g., readability, reproducibility, using standard formats, PEP8 style guide / numpy docstrings, packaging...).
+It also tries to follow as much as possible the good practices of Python coding (e.g., readability, reproducibility, using standard formats, PEP8 style guide / numpy docstrings, packaging...).

 Main Features